 - Viruses are rife.

-- English keyboards are few and far between.
-Nearly all have Turkish keyboards, on which 'ı' occupies the position occupied by 'i' on English keyboards.
+- Some cafes have Turkish keyboards, on which 'ı' occupies the position occupied by 'i' on English keyboards.

 - On Turkish keyboards, create the @ symbol by holding down the 'q' and ALT keys at the same time.

-There are laws against lese-majesty and buying and smuggling antiquities.
-Recreational drugs, including cannabis, are illegal.
-Being caught with cannabis can result in a jail sentence of up to two years (first-time offenders are often fined and given probation).
+There are laws against lese-majesty, buying and smuggling antiquities, and illegal drugs.
 Turkish jails are not places where you want to spend any time, particularly in their current horribly overcrowded state.

-Kaos GL (www.kaosgl.org) Based in Ankara, this LGBT+ rights organisation publishes a gay-and-lesbian magazine and its website has news and information in English.
+Kaos GL (www.kaosgl.com) Based in Ankara, the LGBT rights organisation publishes a gay-and-lesbian magazine and its website has news and information in English.

 Lambdaistanbul (www.lambdaistanbul.org) The Turkish branch of the International Lesbian, Gay, Bisexual, Trans and Intersexual Association.